glycerine/spin_paxos/README.md

 to the livelock "problem" inherent in basic (leaderless) Paxos.
 I put problem in quotes because it is the other side of the high-availability coin.
 It is hard to get one without the other.
-A hierarchy of leases makes the common happy path fast at most any scale.
+A hierarchy of leases solves this dilema while making the common happy path fast at most any scale.

 > 2.3 Hierarchical Leases
 >